-Predjama Castle is 9km from Postojna and is one of the world's most dramatic castles.
+Predjama Castle, 9km from Postojna, is one of Europe's most dramatic castles.
 It teaches a clear lesson: if you want to build an impregnable fortification, put it in the gaping mouth of a cavern halfway up a 123m cliff.
 Its four storeys were built piecemeal over the years from 1202, but most of what you see today is from the 16th century.
 It looks simply unconquerable.

 Lueger was a 15th-century robber-baron who, like Robin Hood, stole from the rich to give to the poor.
 During the wars between the Hungarians and the Austrians, Erazem supported the former.
 He holed up in Predjama Castle and continued his daring deeds with the help of a secret passage that led out from behind the rock wall.
 In 1484 the Austrian army besieged the castle, but it proved impregnable.
 Erazem mocked his attackers, even showering them with fresh cherries to prove his comfortable situation.
 But the Austrians had the last laugh – finally hitting him with a cannonball as he sat on the toilet.
 An ignoble fate for a dashing character.